ericaraujophd/storyOfChristianity/gospel/leaders.md

 10. [Tertullian (Carthage, late 2c)](#tertullian)
 11. [Cyprian (Carthage, early 3c)](#cyprian)

-We have talked about most of these leaders in other sections of the course.
+We have talked about a few of these leaders in other sections of the course.
 Some will be talked about later.
-Here we will focus on the leadership of Tertullian and Cyprian, who were instrumental in shaping the early church's response to Gnosticism and establishing leadership structures.
+Here we will focus on the leadership of [Tertullian](#tertullian) and [Cyprian](#cyprian), who were instrumental in shaping the early church's response to Gnosticism and establishing leadership structures.
+Later, we will give a greater focus on [Irenaeus](#irenaeus), and [Origen](#origen).

 ## Tertullian (c.
 160-225 A.D.)